 John F. Simon, Jr. is a visual artist and software programmer.
 He was born in Louisiana in 1963.
 His father was a lawyer, his mother a mathematician.
 Simon eared undergraduate degrees in Studio Art and Geology from Brown University, a Masters in Earth and Planetary Sciences from Washington University in St. Louis, and an MFA in Computer Art from the School of Visual Arts in New York.

 His work can be found in the permanent collections of the Museum of Modern Art, the Solomon R. Guggenheim Museum, the Whitney Museum of American Art, the Brooklyn Museum of Art, the San Francisco Museum of Modern Art, and the Los Angeles County Museum of Art.
 He helped design the world’s first app album for Björk, called Biophilia.

 John F. Simon, Jr. and Martha Henry talked by phone.

 It’s the beginning of winter and crunch time at work and so many other excuses for not doing anything.
-I did get to the gym on Saturday, stepped on the elliptical, and set my modest goal of a half hour.
+I got to the gym on Saturday, stepped on the elliptical, and set my modest goal of a half hour.
 By inputting 30 minutes into the machine’s touchpad, I created a digital manifestation of my intention.
 There it was out there for me (and the nosey woman on the adjacent machine) to see.
-I’d created a measureable objective that I could either fulfill or fail.
+I’d created a measurable objective that I could either fulfill or fail.

 I honestly believe a good haircut is one of the keys to mental health.
 That’s why I wanted to talk to Brad Taylor, my articulate hair stylist at Pyara Spa & Salon .